New Zealand Campaign Medals - The New Zealand Service Medal 1946 - 1949

 The New Zealand Service Medal 1946-1949 was issued unengraved until 30 June 2009.
 From 1 July 2009 this medal has been issued engraved on the bottom rim.
 For military personnel, the recipient's service number, rank, initials, surname, and corps / Service are engraved.
 These details are as at the date of the service which qualified him or her for the medal.

-Note: Recipients of an unengraved New Zealand Service Medal 1946-1949 should contact the Medals Office if they wish their medal to be engraved.
+Note: Recipients of an unengraved New Zealand Service Medal 1946-1949 should contact New Zealand Defence Force Personnel Archives and Medals if they wish their medal to be engraved.
 The best opportunity to have your medal engraved is when you need to add another medal (such as the New Zealand Defence Service Medal) to your mounted medal group.